 - Parent/guardians must complete the Risk and Waiver of Liability Relating to COVID 19 and return via email.

-- The appropriate processor will follow-up with a phone call to get their SSN and finalize the permit process
+- The appropriate processor will follow-up to get the SSN and finalize the permit process.

 - Email the B1-1 form to (Hint: take a pic with your phone then send):